Statement on diversity and inclusion

 Creating an inclusive, equitable, and accessible classroom is an aspect of teaching I take very seriously.
 I continue to think critically about my teaching and actions to call out biases in myself and others.
 My goal is to foster an environment where students of all backgrounds and identities can thrive.
 In my teaching, I strive to amplify diverse voices with regards to ethnicity, race, gender, and nationality, so that all students feel that a career in science is available to them.
 I do this by including readings of the primary literature by authors who have been historically overlooked in STEM, with specific attention to women and BIPOC.
 In my classes, I highlight traditional ecological knowledge that indigenous peoples have collected over centuries (Kimmerer 2002).
 I also use active learning approaches to close achievement gaps, allowing all students to be successful.

-In Conservation Biology, we strive to understand the impact of anthropogenic global change.
+I also teach BIO 422 Conservation Biology.
+This course focuses on examining the impact of anthropogenic global change.
 We read extensively from the primary literature, take field trips to census biodiversity, and develop quantitative models to assess management practices.
 Students also pursue a project researching aspects of conservation biology that are important to them.

 I strongly value guided inquiry and experiential learning in undergraduate courses, in which students are able to do science as early and often as possible.